Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 CLARIBEL

-Clarabelle screams cow, thanks to Walt Disney.
-The character debuted way back in 1928, and appears just enough over the years to remind us.
-It’s also one of the faithful coaches in Thomas the Tank Engine – spelled Clarabel, and a clown from 1950s children’s television staple, Howdy Doody.
+Walt Disney created Clarabelle Cow early in his animation career.
+The character debuted way back in 1928, and appears in various productions over the years.
+Spelled Clarabel, the name belongs to one of the faithful coaches in Thomas the Tank Engine.
+There’s a clown from 1950s children’s television staple, Howdy Doody, also called Clarabel.
 And yet it’s a smoosh of Clare and Belle, giving this name the meaning bright and beautiful.
-In our age of Isabella and Annabelle, surely some spelling of this name could appeal.
+In our age of Isabella and Annabelle, possibly some spelling of this name could appeal.
 Clarabella, maybe?

 CLARICE

-A handful of names are cemented in our collective memory from just one scene.
-There’s Marlon Brando’s passionate Stella, of course.
+Some names are cemented in our collective memory from just one movie scene.
+There’s Marlon Brando’s passionate Stella in A Streetcar Named Desire.
 And then there’s Anthony Hopkins’ bone-chilling Clarice.
 Hopkins played serial killer Hannibal Lechter in the 1991 big screen adaptation of the bestselling novel; Jodie Foster was heroic FBI agent Clarice Starling.
 Both roles – and names – are unforgettable.
-But I don’t think it should doom Clarice.
+Should it doom Clarice?
 Back in 1964’s Rudolph the Red-Nosed Reindeer, Clarice was Rudolph’s girlfriend.
-And it appeared in the US Top 1000 most years into the 1960s.
+The name appeared in the US Top 1000 most years into the 1960s.
 It’s the kind of name everyone recognizes, but no one is using.
 One another association: the University of Maryland’s is home to The Clarice Smith Performing Arts Center, known simply as The Clarice.

 CLARIMOND

 Like Claribel, this is a smoosh name.
-In this case, it’s the Latin clarus with the Germanic mund – bright protector, maybe?
-Or it could come from the Occitan Esclarmonde – light of the world, a name from medieval legend.
+In this case, it’s the Latin clarus with the Germanic mund – bright protector.
+It might also come from the Occitan Esclarmonde – light of the world, a name from medieval legend.
 There’s a Massenet opera by the name, too, the tale of an empress and sorceress.

 CLARINDA

-Edmund Spenser, that great inventor of dramatic names, created Clarinda for his sixteenth century epic, The Faerie Queene.
-It has a long history of sparing use in the US, though it seems near extinction in the last decade or so.
+Edmund Spenser, that great inventor of dramatic literary names, created Clarinda for his sixteenth century epic, The Faerie Queene.
+It has a long history of sparing use in the US, though it’s faded along with Linda, Belinda, and company.

 CLARION